Updated: Jun 14

 Next year your price decreases.

-Reducing your price could be a good strategy to get your ‘foot in the door’ if a prospect is in an industry you are trying to break into
+Reducing your price is a good strategy to get your ‘foot in the door’ of an industry you are trying to break into

 To Pitch to the Boss, it may be essential to Pitch to the 'assistant' first.

 You don’t know how much influence the assistant has.